vladapl21/SpeakSensei/README.md

 # SpeakSensei
  Currently developing gamified public speaking assistance app akin to Duolingo, but in a different sector.
 Using SwiftUI language.
+Will have a demo version ready by January 25th